Statistics & Evidence

 What is the source of evidence?

-The hundreds of people who have escaped persecution in China, those who were rescued by international efforts from Chinese prisons, but also those who died from persecution, yet their stories were captured on camera and smuggled out of China, are the primary sources of evidence.
+Lastly, those who died from persecution, yet their stories were captured on camera and smuggled out of China, are also a source of first-hand account evidence.

-Over the past two decades, the Minghui organization have received tens of thousands of first-hand reports from across China — more than any other organization in the world.
-Minghui’s sources span every province in China, consisting primarily of Falun Gong practitioners as well as their family, friends, and those close to them.
+Over the past two decades, Minghui.org editors have received tens of thousands of first-hand reports from across China — more than any other organization in the world.
+This vast and resourceful network of heroic citizen journalists spans every province in China, and provides day-to-day reports of what’s happening on the ground, often at great risk to themselves.

-Over the past two decades, a wide range of international human rights groups have independently documented and recounted the systematic rights abuses – including torture and deaths in custody – suffered by those who practice Falun Gong in China.
+Over the past two decades, a wide range of international human rights groups and international bodies such as the United Nations have independently documented and recounted the systematic rights abuses – including torture and deaths in custody – suffered by those who practice Falun Gong in China.
 The following are a few examples…

 When the Chinese Communist Party launched the persecution campaign against Falun Gong 20 years ago, the world was, understandably, caught off-guard.
 After all, most in the west had never heard of Falun Gong.
 While it took some time to sort through the facts amidst the Chinese regime’s web of propaganda, many in western media soon gained their footing.